Bayview–Hunters Point, San Francisco: India Basin Waterfront Park

 In 2014, the San Francisco Recreation and Park Department acquired the 900 Innes Avenue property in India Basin.
-The property was the former site of a shipbuilding center, and an 18-month environmental cleanup at the site was completed in August 2022.
+The property was the former site of a shipbuilding center, the Shipwright's Cottage, and an 18-month environmental cleanup at the site was completed in August 2022.
 In October 2018, the San Francisco Board of Supervisors approved a plan to combine India Basin Shoreline Park, India Basin Shoreline Open Space, and the 900 Innes Avenue lot to create India Basin Waterfront Park.
 In February 2022, the city of San Francisco unveiled an Equitable Development Plan (EDP) "with the goal of preserving the culture and identity of the historic neighborhood" during the construction of the park.
 The partnership includes the A. Philip Randolph Institute, the Trust for Public Land, and San Francisco Parks Alliance.
 India Basin Waterfront Park is part of the Blue Greenway initiative to connect San Francisco's southeast waterfront with a series of parks, open spaces, and trails spanning from Oracle Park to Candlestick Point.